 5. Data Quality and Validation

 Implement data quality standards and validation processes to ensure accurate and reliable data and it is crucial for effective business decision-making and reporting.
-Establishing robust data validation guidelines and standards aids in error prevention and guarantees that dependable information circulates within the organization.
+Establishing robust data validation guidelines and standards is especially important during ERP data migration

 6. User Training and Support